 Some of the business subjects you may come across during your studies include accounting, business law, organizational behavior, microeconomics, managerial finance, communications and marketing.
 Other management courses that will aid in the business field are business forensics, information technology, financial planning, global markets, strategic planning and international business.

 With an applied management degree you can apply for many different jobs.
 You could pursue a position as a manager, cost estimator or trainer, to name a few.
 You can also consider careers in property management, health care management, food service management and hospitality management.
 Many employers in these career fields accept bachelor's degrees for entry-level positions.

 How Much Can I Earn?

 Depending on what area of work you decide upon, your salary will vary.
 This also varies depending on the industry you choose to go into as well.
-The following chart is a list of different occupations and their average yearly salaries as of May 2009.
+The following chart is a list of different occupations and their median yearly salaries as of May 2018.
 This data reflects info from the U.S. Bureau of Labor Statistics (www.bls.gov).

 |Food Service Manager||$54,240|